Skip to main content Skip to footer

 • the installation of a playground at Oxtongue Lake Community Centre;

-• the installation of the lightning strike protection system at the Dorset Tower; and
+• the installation of the lightning strike protection system at the Dorset Tower along with

-The budget document also included increased and new expenditures in 2023 in comparison to previous years including:
+The budget document also included some increased and new expenditures in 2025 in comparison to previous years including:

 • new additional costs for new software programs required for various departments;